THE HARVARD LIBRARY OF NEW YORK PRESENTS THE YOUNG READERS PRIZE

 Three tenth graders from NYC Public Schools will be selected.

 This prize is available to all New York Public and Charter School 10th Grade Students.
-To be considered for the prize, students must submit brief essays related to their love of reading and show thoughtfulness about what they read and how it impacts them.
+To be considered for the prize, students must submit a short essay related to their love of reading, showing thoughtfulness about what they read and how it impacts them.

 The Young Readers Prize